Dhruvin-Sangani-3/Splunk-SIEM_log-Analysis/README.md

 -After successfully gaining access and establishing persistence on the system, attackers typically execute malicious tools and payloads to expand control over the compromised host.
 Malware execution is one of the most critical stages of an attack because it allows the attacker to perform actions such as downloading additional malware, stealing credentials, moving    laterally, or preparing for data exfiltration.

-# In this scenario, the attacker uses the compromised account backup_admin to execute several suspicious processes commonly abused in real-world attacks:
+--In this scenario, the attacker uses the compromised account backup_admin to execute several suspicious processes commonly abused in real-world attacks:

-## 1. PowerShell Execution
+# 1. PowerShell Execution

 -The attacker launches powershell.exe with an encoded command to hide malicious activity and evade detection.